anjiqbal/100DaysOfCode/README.md

 ### Thoughts:

-We solved somee tricky codewars challenges today and used the array methods some and every.
+We solved some tricky codewars challenges today and used the array methods some and every.
 Something interesting I came across was initialising a variable that should store the highest number from an array to -Infinity.
 I had not come across this before but found it an interesting way of solving the problem.
 I knew I couldn't initialise it to 0 as the array included negative numbers so this was a clever way around that problem.

 Also spent some time working on CSS and wireframes.
 The basic wireframes are complete and we are ready to start adding more code to the project during tomorrows session after SoC.